Shockvaluemedia/directfanz-project/tests/CORE_FLOW_TESTING.md

 ## 🎯 Ready to Test!

-Your DirectFanz platform is fully deployed and ready for comprehensive testing.
+Your DirectFanZProject platform is fully deployed and ready for comprehensive testing.

 **Next Steps:**
-1. Open https://www.directfanz.io in your browser
+1. Open https://www.directfanz-project.io in your browser
 2. Follow the testing scenarios above
 3. Document any issues or improvements needed
 4. Test on multiple devices/browsers